 External Hard Drives

-Now, I use flash drives for storage because they are small and I can fit them easily in our fireproof box for safe keeping.
-I only hope that flash drives stick around long enough and not go the way of floppy disks.
+I only hope that flash drives stick around long enough and do not go the way of floppy disks.
 That is my only concern about using them.
-However, if this does happen and I need to store my photos elsewhere, having them all ready organized should make any transfer easy.
+However, if this does happen and I need to store my photos elsewhere, having them already organized should make any transfer easy.

 Let’s Get Organized